 As we drove to our rental, most of the houses we passed looked half-finished, their MDF exteriors and lack of siding, stucco, and paint signaling either a need for quick construction or some bizarre dearth of building supplies in the early 2000s.
 It seemed a bit weird, but, then again, isn’t everything in the desert somewhat strange?

 Our Airbnb host was out of town for the evening, so her father, who lived about a mile away, met us at the property to give us our key.
-Gerry (a fake nickname I decided to give him just now thanks to a slight resemblance to Geronimo) had tanned leathery skin, a short grey-black ponytail, and a kind, welcoming smile.
-As he walked us from the driveway to the little guest cottage behind his daughter’s house, Gerry struck up what I can only assume is normal smalltalk in Hildale, starting the conversation with, “Do you know who Warren Jeffs is?”
+As Gerry walked us from the driveway to the little guest cottage behind his daughter’s house, he struck up what I can only assume is normal smalltalk in Hildale, starting the conversation with, “Do you know who Warren Jeffs is?”

 I watched enough E True Hollywood Story-esque shows in college to know about -- and be sufficiently disturbed by -- Jeffs.
 But neither of us had any idea of the connection to Hildale, Utah, our home away from home for the next two nights.